fpereiro/lith/readme.md

 ## Current status of the project

-The current version of lith, v4.5.1, is considered to be *stable* and *complete*.
+The current version of lith, v4.5.2, is considered to be *stable* and *complete*.
 [Suggestions](https://github.com/fpereiro/lith/issues) and [patches](https://github.com/fpereiro/lith/pulls) are welcome.
-Besides bug fixes, these are no future changes planned.
+Besides bug fixes, there are no future changes planned.

 ## Why lith instead of a template system?